Web Server Security Guidelines

 SSL/TLS: Secure Sockets Layer and Transport Layer Security are protocols that provide server and client authentication and encryption of communications.

-The majority of the content within this guideline was derived from NIST SP 800-44 Securing Public Web Servers.
+The majority of the content within this guideline was derived from NIST SP 800-95 Guide to Secure Web Services.

 User Responsibilities and Procedures

 - Patch and/or upgrade operating system on routine basis.
 May also need to be done as needed if critical exploit exist provided patch and/or workaround is available.

 - Administrators need to monitor appropriate mailing lists and/or web sites for security-related announcements.
 Often, this means subscribing to the appropriate “announce” mailing list for any network-accessible software that has been installed.